fieldtrip/website/tutorial/preprocessing_opm.md

 You should notice that the topographic interpolation of the data spans the whole head, whereas we only recorded recorded the activity over the left somatosensory cortex (and one channel on the right).
 That means that most of the field distribution that you see cannot be trusted, as it is [extrapolated](https://en.wikipedia.org/wiki/Extrapolation).

-Interpolating (and extrapolating) is excatly what ft_topoplotER is supposed to do, as it needs to assign a color code to each location around the head, also to those locations where no sensor was placed.
+Interpolating (and extrapolating) is exactly what ft_topoplotER is supposed to do, as it needs to assign a color code to each location around the head, also to those locations where no sensor was placed.

 ### Improve the visualization of the ERFs

-The ft_multiplotER function determines the intersection between the data and the layout and only shows those channels.
+The **[ft_multiplotER](/reference/ft_multiplotER)** function determines the intersection between the data and the layout and only shows those channels.
 We know that there are many more slots in the helmet and showing those can help to interpret the spatial distribution.
 We can achieve this by "padding" the ERF data with NaN or Not-a-Number values.

 We fist identify the channels in the layout that are not present in the measurement: